llvm/llvm-project/clang/docs/HLSL/FunctionCalls.rst

 Introduction
 ============

-This document descries the design and implementation of HLSL's function call semantics in Clang.
+This document describes the design and implementation of HLSL's function call semantics in Clang.
 This includes details related to argument conversion and parameter lifetimes.